 If you enjoy coffee when camping or don’t drink coffee very often, buy a manual grinder.
 Compact and light weight you will never have to drink stale coffee again.

 I own and love the Porlex Mini – it comes on every camping trip!
-Click here to check the price and read the reviews or read our full review of all the best manual coffee grinders here.
+You can see it here or read our full review of all the best manual coffee grinders here.

 A coffee scale may seem a bit over the top, but if you want to perfect your daily cup of coffee it is a necessary piece of equipment.
 Why?
 To achieve consistency which is challenging due to many factors including: